 - Realize that uncertainty is an integral stage between an ending and a new beginning.
 Don’t expect to know everything or to be perfect.

 - Set short-term goals to move through uncertainty.
 As you advance toward a new beginning, take stock of what you need to accomplish those goals and identify opportunities that will help you move forward.

 - Look backward to the ending and acknowledge what you had.
 Look forward to the beginning and the possibilities it could create.

-- Re-emphasize the reason for the change and recognize that reason as why you are beginning anew.
+- Create strategies for tackling new problems.
+When you meet new challenges, re-emphasize the reason for the change and recognize that reason as why you are beginning anew.

 - Find ways to mark your success.
+Acknowledge small wins.

 People experience organizational change in many different ways, and the process of transition will vary.
 As a leader, you must deal with your own personal uncertainty and resistance to change.
 Recognize that your process of going through endings, neutral zones, and new beginnings will affect your work and the people around you.
 With greater awareness of the human side of transition, you will be be able to transition through change with grace.

 Create a custom Navigating Change program for your organization to help managers guide their teams through organizational change and transform disruption into positive potential.